 - U.S. Embassy COVID-19 information pages and travel alerts for countries around the world can be found on the COVID-19 crisis page on travel.state.gov.

 - Effective July 9, citizens of Serbia, Kosovo, Bosnia and Herzegovina, and Montenegro will be required to submit a negative PCR test completed no more than 72 hours prior to arrival at the border or port of entry, unless they are transiting.
 There are no further requirements for self-isolation or quarantine.

-- Quarantines or travel restrictions on other regions and municipalities may be implemented with no or very little notice.
+- Quarantines, curfews, or other travel restrictions, including limitations on public transport, may be implemented with no or very little notice.
 Monitor local media and visit the websites of the Government of North Macedonia or Ministry of Health for updated information.

 - The Institute of Public Health recommends that anyone who feels ill after having contact with a person who has tested positive for COVID-19 or following travel to countries with confirmed COVID-19 outbreaks should contact their local centers for public health by telephone prior to visiting a hospital or clinic.
 The Institute of Public Health has provided contact numbers along with other advice for travelers on their website.

 - View U.S. Embassy Skopje’s most recent Alerts

 - Institute of Public Health of the Republic of North Macedonia

 - Institute of Public Health Webpage with Informational Pamphlets on COVID-19 for travelers.
 (Macedonian, Albanian, and English)